twome/mane/README.md

 This is similar in approach to [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)/[TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), and '[User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)' on Chrome, but with an emphasis on editing and storing the patches in whatever way suits you, instead of in a custom editor and locked into a single browser extension's database.

-## Installation
+## Installation & usage

-#### Server
+#### Server (to read and write patches as files)

-Clone this repo, then, from the command line, `cd` into it, run `yarn install`, and run `node -r esm bin/mane.js` to start the Node server.
+**CLI**: Clone this repo, then, from the command line, `cd` into it, run `yarn install`, and run `node -r esm bin/mane.js` to start the Node server.

+**macOS Electron app**: Run `yarn native` to launch the GUI app.
+It will briefly appear in the Dock, then move to the menubar/tray.

-#### Browser extension
+#### Browser extension (to inject patches into webpages)

-Turn on 'developer mode' in your browser's extension manager, then load this repo's `src/extension/` folder as an unpacked extension.
+Turn on 'developer mode' in your browser's extension manager, then load this repo's `src/extension/` folder as an "unpacked extension".

 ## Usage